jpedro/king-rules/README.md

 This came out of a desire to deploy development branches in kubernetes **without** creating a new ingress *all the time*.
 Creating it normally requires time to provision a cloud specific load balancer and that can take minutes to become active and accept traffic.
+And extra costs.

 Instead we re-use the same ingress and just attach new rules as needed.